dkarthe/webjeda-blog/_posts/2016-02-11-how-to-add-comments-to-jekyll.md

 This step is pretty common for all the comment boxes.
 You can [sign up for Disqus](https://disqus.com/profile/signup/){:rel='nofollow'}{:target="_blank"} with your email, facebook, twitter or Google plus.
 After signing up, you may have to verify your email address if you have signed up with an email.

 ### Step 2: Set up Disqus
-Once you login, you should see a gear icon on the top-right corder.
+Once you login, you should see a gear icon on the top-right corner.
 Click on it and you'll get a drop-down with one of the options saying **Add Disqus to Site**.
 ![adding disqus comments to Jekyll blog]({{ site.url }}/images/how-add-disqus-comments-to-jekyll-blog-2.jpg)

 If it shows you a page with the heading "Engage" then click on 'start using engage'.
 Now you should see a screen as shown below.